jdeitmerg/PlainReflow/README.md

 ordered from China) and functional and not fancy.
 Similarily, the Arudino code is kept to a minimum, no bells and whistles included.

+## Status

+* Electronics: Mostly build but untested
+* Firmware: Basics only
+* Control design: Not even started
+* Documentation: Good enough for now

+All in all, we're miles from a working prototype :/

 ## Electronics

 ![Schematic](https://user-images.githubusercontent.com/7459936/32291142-7d529ce0-bf3c-11e7-81d5-0cea35ba904e.png)